MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementPartner.md

   - `[PartnerAppType <DeviceManagementPartnerAppType?>]`: Partner App Type.
   - `[PartnerState <DeviceManagementPartnerTenantState?>]`: Partner state of this tenant.
   - `[SingleTenantAppId <String>]`: Partner Single tenant App id
-  - `[WhenPartnerDevicesWillBeMarkedAsNonCompliant <DateTime?>]`: DateTime in UTC when PartnerDevices will be marked as NonCompliant.
-This will become obselete soon.
   - `[WhenPartnerDevicesWillBeMarkedAsNonCompliantDateTime <DateTime?>]`: DateTime in UTC when PartnerDevices will be marked as NonCompliant
-  - `[WhenPartnerDevicesWillBeRemoved <DateTime?>]`: DateTime in UTC when PartnerDevices will be removed.
-This will become obselete soon.
   - `[WhenPartnerDevicesWillBeRemovedDateTime <DateTime?>]`: DateTime in UTC when PartnerDevices will be removed

-GROUPSREQUIRINGPARTNERENROLLMENT <IMicrosoftGraphDeviceManagementPartnerAssignment\[]>: User groups that specifies whether enrollment is through partner.
+GROUPSREQUIRINGPARTNERENROLLMENT <IMicrosoftGraphDeviceManagementPartnerAssignment1[]>: User groups that specifies whether enrollment is through partner.
   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.